molily/molily.de/_posts/2017-12-21-robust-javascript.md

 The Can I Use data for Fetch shows that it is a fairly new API that almost all latest browsers support, but not the older browser generations.
 So Fetch should be used with a feature detection, ideally with a fallback or [polyfill](#polyfills).

 Another essential site is the **[Web API documentation of the Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web/API)**.
-Here you’ll find a reference of all major JavaScript APIs, alongside with browser compatibility information and links to the original specifications.
+Here you will find a reference of all major JavaScript APIs, alongside with browser compatibility information and links to the original specifications.

 If you are looking for ECMAScript core features, the place to go are the **[ECMAScript compatibility tables by kangax](https://kangax.github.io/compat-table/es6/)**.